flutter/website/src/get-started/install/chromeos.md

 To install and run Flutter on a Chromebook, your machine must have [Linux][] enabled from the **Developers** tab of Settings.

-The amount of disk space required will vary depending on which target platforms you enable.
+The amount of disk space required varies depending on which target platforms you enable.
-However, we recommend that you increase the disk size for the Linux environment from the default of 10GB to 32GB or larger, to accommodate Android Studio and other tooling.
+We recommend that you increase the disk size for the Linux environment from the default of 10GB to 32GB or larger, to accommodate Android Studio and other tooling.

 {% include_relative _get-sdk-chromeos.md %}